Logan (soundtrack): Background

 In July 2016, Cliff Martinez was announced as the composer of Logan's musical score.
 In December 2016, Mangold announced that Marco Beltrami, who had previously collaborated with Mangold on 3:10 to Yuma (2007) and The Wolverine (2013), would take over from Martinez and score Logan instead.
 The score was recorded within two months at the Newman Scoring Stage in 20th Century Fox Studios.
 Due to the limited duration, Beltrami had to work extensively for the score.

 In an interview, Beltrami had stated "Jim [James] didn’t want a [traditional] thematic score — he wanted an emotionally supportive score.
 So there was a delicate balance, and I experimented with some unique instruments for it."
 During the composition, he was asked to listen to film scores, such as Taxi Driver (1976), to describe about the 1970s jazz music and its intensity.
 He also tried to compose a similar thematic score, but eventually did not do so.
 However, he captured the intensity of that score, as a result, he took a minimalistic musical approach.
 Beltrami used Western overtones to the score, devoid of traditional composition, an approach he did in The Wolverine (2013).

-The track "The Old Man Logan", included various instruments such as Hammond organ, glass harmonica, and drum kits as Beltrami wanted to create an organic approach to develop the score as "mysterious".
+The track "Old Man Logan" included various instruments such as Hammond organ, glass harmonica, and drum kits as Beltrami wanted to create an organic approach to develop the score as "mysterious".
 Mangold had referenced Paper Moon (1973) and The Gauntlet (1977) as examples, which did not have a score, but described the analogies to Logan's relationship the young mutant girl, Laura.
 Beltrami said "Laura’s theme, meanwhile, was also based on organ and glass harmonica to musically unite her with Logan".
 He also added a two-note repetition that recurs several times, especially for the themes of Xavier and Caliban.
 For the former, he used a harmonic guitar, that lent a "soft, supernatural aura", and for the negative character Reavers and X-24 super Wolverine clone, he used a "low, menacing synthetic sound".
 In addition, he inversed the same theme for the action sequences, to connect those themes from the same family.
 The action music was subdued for most parts, except for few action sequence.

 For the climax sequence, which Beltrami described it as "challenging", as it was the end of the film and the franchise, he played an epic score for the film, but also felt it had to be very "quiet and subdued" and was about "hitting the balance of not feeling forced and not leading the picture".

 Release history

 Logan: Original Motion Picture Soundtrack was released digitally by Lakeshore Records on March 3, 2017 and a CD release on March 31, 2017.
 The deluxe edition of the soundtrack was later revealed on April 21.
-On July 19, 2017, at the San Diego Comic-Con event, special edition vinyl soundtrack of Logan featuring two-disc colored vinyl sets and artwork, was released alongside the vinyl edition of Deadpool soundtrack.
+On July 19, 2017, at San Diego Comic-Con, special edition vinyl soundtrack of Logan featuring two-disc colored vinyl sets and artwork, was released alongside the vinyl edition of Deadpool soundtrack.
 Another vinyl edition was published by Lakeshore on August 11.